U.S. will move forward with reopening its Palestinian mission in Jerusalem -Blinken | Law-Order

 Blinken spoke in response to a reporter's question after a trilateral meeting that marked the latest sign of the Biden administration’s embrace of the so-called Abraham Accords, which were widely seen as a diplomatic success for Trump.
 The UAE was the first of four Arab states that moved late last year to normalize relations with Israel after decades of enmity.
 Bahrain, Sudan and Morocco soon followed suit.

 Palestinian officials said they felt betrayed by their Arab brethren for reaching deals with Israel without first demanding progress toward the creation of a Palestinian state.
-Some critics said Trump had promoted Arab rapprochement with Israel while ignoring Palestinian aspirations for statehood on land that Israel occupied in the 1967 Middle East war.
+Some critics said Trump had promoted Arab rapprochement with Israel while ignoring Palestinian aspirations for statehood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)